Reviews You Can Rely On

 User Interface/Ease of Use

 Compared to other high-end treadmills, we didn't find the F80 interface to be very user-friendly, but if it's the only machine you're using, you'll adapt to the UI/software.
 Compared to some higher-end models like the NordicTrack Commercial 1750, this console feels very basic, but it's not limiting.
 Many of the top treadmills on the market today require you only to use their app when exercising; Sole leaves the app choice up to you.
-If you're using STUDIO or another fitness app, you'll have a couple of extra steps when starting your workout, but you're able to do that once the belt is turning, which minimizes frustration.
+If you're using STUDIO or another fitness app, you'll have a couple of extra steps when starting your workout, but you can complete them once the belt is turning, which minimizes frustration.

 There are multiple ways to adjust the speed and incline of this machine.